So, you’re interested in Filmora and need to see an honest review?

 A cool feature of Filmora 11 is the ability to apply a split screen when showing multiple video clips at the same time.

 There are 30 different split screen templates to choose from that can show up to 6 clips at the same time.

 After dragging the template onto the timeline and selecting the desired video clips, it is also possible to dip into advanced mode.
 Here you can fine-tune the animations of the split screen.

-More freebies that come with Filmora are the royalty-free audio tracks.
 These are useful if you want to add some subtle background music to your videos without worrying about copyright complaints.

 Some of them are quite impressive.
 I’m no audio producer, but one track felt like it was straight out of a James Bond trailer!

 Once a piece of audio is placed on the timeline, you can apply certain audio effects by double-clicking on the track.

 You can easily apply a fade at the start or end of the audio clip.

 If you want to adjust how the audio sounds, there are also options to tweak the pitch and apply an equalizer.

 More advanced audio features include audio ducking, which automatically lowers the volume of some background music when a voiceover is played.